Walleye Capital LLC Invests $332,000 in Amicus Therapeutics, Inc. (NASDAQ:FOLD)

-Walleye Capital LLC bought a new stake in Amicus Therapeutics, Inc. (NASDAQ:FOLD) in the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor bought 33,600 shares of the biopharmaceutical company’s stock, valued at approximately $332,000.
+Walleye Capital LLC purchased a new stake in Amicus Therapeutics, Inc. (NASDAQ:FOLD) in the 1st quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund purchased 33,600 shares of the biopharmaceutical company’s stock, valued at approximately $332,000.

-A number of other hedge funds have also recently modified their holdings of the stock.
-First Horizon Advisors Inc. bought a new stake in Amicus Therapeutics in the 1st quarter valued at $27,000.
-Harbor Investment Advisory LLC boosted its position in shares of Amicus Therapeutics by 76.6% during the 1st quarter.
-Harbor Investment Advisory LLC now owns 4,670 shares of the biopharmaceutical company’s stock valued at $46,000 after acquiring an additional 2,026 shares in the last quarter.
-Lazard Asset Management LLC increased its stake in Amicus Therapeutics by 95.5% in the first quarter.
-Lazard Asset Management LLC now owns 5,657 shares of the biopharmaceutical company’s stock valued at $55,000 after acquiring an additional 2,763 shares during the period.
-Neo Ivy Capital Management raised its position in Amicus Therapeutics by 107.6% in the fourth quarter.
-Neo Ivy Capital Management now owns 6,178 shares of the biopharmaceutical company’s stock worth $143,000 after purchasing an additional 3,202 shares in the last quarter.
-Finally, Fieldpoint Private Securities LLC bought a new position in Amicus Therapeutics during the first quarter worth about $71,000.
+A number of other large investors have also recently added to or reduced their stakes in the stock.
+Lone Pine Capital LLC bought a new position in Amicus Therapeutics during the fourth quarter valued at approximately $154,213,000.
+Fiera Capital Corp bought a new position in shares of Amicus Therapeutics during the 1st quarter valued at $31,680,000.
+Norges Bank bought a new position in shares of Amicus Therapeutics during the 4th quarter valued at $63,431,000.
+Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in shares of Amicus Therapeutics in the 1st quarter valued at $18,391,000.
+Finally, Morgan Stanley boosted its holdings in Amicus Therapeutics by 14.6% in the fourth quarter.
+Morgan Stanley now owns 12,730,857 shares of the biopharmaceutical company’s stock worth $293,954,000 after purchasing an additional 1,617,072 shares in the last quarter.

-Several research firms recently commented on FOLD.
-Chardan Capital restated a “neutral” rating on shares of Amicus Therapeutics in a research report on Thursday, July 1st.
-UBS Group assumed coverage on shares of Amicus Therapeutics in a research note on Thursday, May 20th.
-They issued a “buy” rating and a $16.00 target price on the stock.
-Cantor Fitzgerald raised shares of Amicus Therapeutics from a “neutral” rating to an “overweight” rating in a report on Monday, April 19th.
-Berenberg Bank initiated coverage on shares of Amicus Therapeutics in a report on Thursday, July 1st.
+Several analysts have recently issued reports on FOLD shares.
+Chardan Capital reiterated a “neutral” rating on shares of Amicus Therapeutics in a research note on Thursday, July 1st.
+Cantor Fitzgerald upgraded Amicus Therapeutics from a “neutral” rating to an “overweight” rating in a report on Monday, April 19th.
+UBS Group started coverage on shares of Amicus Therapeutics in a report on Thursday, May 20th.
+They set a “buy” rating and a $16.00 price objective for the company.
+SVB Leerink reiterated a “hold” rating on shares of Amicus Therapeutics in a report on Thursday, June 10th.
+Finally, Berenberg Bank started coverage on shares of Amicus Therapeutics in a report on Thursday, July 1st.
 They set a “hold” rating and a $14.00 price target for the company.
-Finally, Needham & Company LLC assumed coverage on shares of Amicus Therapeutics in a report on Thursday, May 27th.
-They set a “hold” rating for the company.
-One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and six have issued a buy rating to the company.
-The stock has a consensus rating of “Hold” and a consensus price target of $19.54.
+One investment analyst has rated the stock with a sell rating, eight have issued a hold rating and six have issued a buy rating to the company.
+The stock currently has an average rating of “Hold” and a consensus price target of $19.54.

-Amicus Therapeutics (NASDAQ:FOLD) last issued its quarterly earnings results on Sunday, May 9th.
-The biopharmaceutical company reported ($0.25) EPS for the quarter, missing the consensus estimate of ($0.24) by ($0.01).
-Amicus Therapeutics had a negative return on equity of 80.85% and a negative net margin of 95.05%.
-The business had revenue of $66.40 million for the quarter, compared to analyst estimates of $71.76 million.
-Equities analysts anticipate that Amicus Therapeutics, Inc. will post -0.81 earnings per share for the current fiscal year.
+Amicus Therapeutics (NASDAQ:FOLD) last announced its quarterly earnings results on Sunday, May 9th.
+The biopharmaceutical company reported ($0.25) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.24) by ($0.01).
+The business had revenue of $66.40 million during the quarter, compared to the consensus estimate of $71.76 million.
+Amicus Therapeutics had a negative net margin of 95.05% and a negative return on equity of 80.85%.
+As a group, research analysts predict that Amicus Therapeutics, Inc. will post -0.81 earnings per share for the current year.

 About Amicus Therapeutics